Rocketmakers LogoRocketmakers Logo

 Our Discovery

-Although many prototypes are very basic no-code or low-code versions of an application, the Rocketmakers team designed the wavesix prototype as a fully-coded app.
+Although many prototypes are very basic no-code or low-code versions of an application, the Rocketmakers team designed the WAVESIX prototype as a fully-coded app.
 This made distribution of the app to testers easier, and provided a more authentic user experience.

 Being “front-end” only meant the entire app could be programmed using two frameworks the Rocketmakers dev team knows well: React and Capacitor.
 The resulting code would work on both iOS and Android phones.
 Not having a “back-end” meant all data was stored locally on the user’s phone and not on a cloud database - a solution which worked perfectly well for a short-term project.